jackiryan/tomography-visualization/README.md

 usage: ncradiance [-h] [-o FILE] [-v VARIABLE] FILE

 positional arguments:
-  FILE                  input file in netCDF (.nc) format, the rad variable is required
+  FILE                  input file in netCDF (.nc) format.
+Here, the `rad` variable is used for visualizing the nadir radiance field.

 options:
   -h, --help            show this help message and exit